 Secondly it looks beautiful growing up a moss stick.
 It's a somewhat sad thing to say but many people under the age of 25 reading this will have absolutely no idea what a moss stick actually is.
 For those who remember them fondly lets just take a moment here to reminisce.
 To those who don't know, a Moss Stick is basically a vertical hollow tube made of plastic mesh with wide holes, the inside of the tube is filled with a moss like material.
 The entire "stick" is then placed and firmed into the pot and over time the stick becomes covered and hidden.
 Supporting the plant that's hiding it, turning a normally low growing and spreading plant into a compact and vertical column of greenery.
 Genius.

 You can still buy moss sticks if you look hard enough or choose to let Pothos clamber over your entire home, failing that you can pinch out the tips on a regular basis and keep it neat and tidy in a simple container.
 So to hell with current fashions, Pothos looks great and probably always will.

-Average light would be best.
+Average light would be best for this plant.
 Growth will be slow if you choose a very dark spot, this will also create sparse "vines" with leaves quite far apart.
 Very bright spots will eventually destroy the plant.

 Water regularly during the growing seasons and a lot less in Winter.
 It wont mind being under watered, but over watering needs to be avoided.
 The soil should never be soggy or wet.

-If given the choice the plant enjoys high humidity, however it's not vital for a healthy plant.
+If given the choice Pothos enjoys high humidity, however it's not vital for a healthy plant.